barumau/PanGlobish/English/105_numbe.md

 100'000'000 un hunde milion
 1'000'000'000 un tauzen milion

-Note: The words "billion" and "milliard" are not used in Dunish because their meanings are different from country to country.
+Note: The words "billion" and "milliard" are not used in Panglobish because their meanings are different from country to country.
 Instead, one should say **tauzen milion** (thousand millions) or **giga**.

-The prefixes of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI) are used in common language in Dunish.
+The prefixes of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI) are used in common language in Panglobish.
 It is normal to say, for example:
 **eite giga person is live in Dunia.**
 – Eight billion (or _milliard_) people live on Earth.